-- We have a history of losses and may not be profitable in the future. - We will require additional capital and may be unable to raise capital when needed or on acceptable terms. - Our future cash flow will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone and royalty payments from HCR in connection therewith.
-If Pfizer is unable, or does not devote sufficient resources, to maintain or continue increasing sales of RUXIENCE, or if HCR does not comply with the Royalty Purchase Agreement, our results of operations will be adversely affected. - The ongoing COVID-19 pandemic could adversely impact our business, including our clinical trials. - The terms of our credit agreement may restrict the operation of our business and limit the cash available for investment in our business operations. - If we experience delays or difficulties in the commencement, enrollment of patients or completion of our clinical trials, the time to reach critical trial data and receipt of any necessary regulatory approvals could be delayed. - The results of our current and planned preclinical studies and clinical trials may not satisfy the requirements of the FDA or non-U.S. regulatory authorities.
-Results from early-preclinical studies and clinical trials may not be predictive of results from later-stage or other trials and interim or top line data may be subject to change or qualification based on the complete analysis of data. - Serious adverse events, undesirable side effects or other unexpected properties of our product candidates may be identified that could delay, prevent, or cause the withdrawal of regulatory approval, limit the commercial potential, or result in significant negative consequences following marketing approval. - We depend on third parties to conduct our clinical and non-clinical trials.
-If these third parties do not effectively carry out their contractual duties, comply with regulatory requirements or meet expected
+- We have a history of losses and may not be profitable in the future. - We will require additional capital and may be unable to raise capital when needed or on acceptable terms. - Our success is dependent on our continued ability to attract, motivate and retain key personnel, and any failure to attract or retain key personnel may negatively affect our business. - If we experience delays or difficulties in the commencement, site initiation, enrollment of patients or completion of our clinical trials, the time to reach critical trial data and receipt of any necessary regulatory approvals could be delayed. - Our long-term success depends, in part, upon our ability to develop, receive regulatory approval for and commercialize our product candidates. - We may not be successful in establishing and maintaining collaborations that leverage our capabilities in pursuit of developing and commercializing our product candidates. - We face and will continue to face substantial competition and our failure to effectively compete may prevent us from achieving significant market penetration for our product candidates, if approved. - Our business is affected by macroeconomic conditions, including rising and fluctuating inflation, interest rates, market volatility, economic uncertainty, and supply chain constraints. - We may not be successful in our efforts to use and further develop our ADAPTIR or ADAPTIR-FLEX platforms. - If we are unable to protect our intellectual proprietary rights, our business could be harmed. - The ongoing COVID-19 pandemic, including the identification of new variants of the COVID-19 virus, could adversely impact our business, including our clinical trials. - Actions of activist stockholders against us have been and could be disruptive and costly and may cause uncertainty about the strategic direction of our business. - Our future cash flow will depend, in part, on the ability of Pfizer to successfully sell RUXIENCE and our receipt of milestone payments from HCR in connection therewith.
+If Pfizer is unable, or does not devote sufficient resources, to maintain or continue increasing sales of RUXIENCE, or if HCR does not comply with the Royalty Purchase Agreement, our results of operations will be adversely affected. - The results of our current and planned preclinical studies and clinical trials may not satisfy the requirements of the FDA or non-U.S. regulatory authorities.
+Results from early-preclinical studies and clinical trials may not be predictive of results from later-stage or other trials and interim or top line data may be subject to change or qualification based on the complete analysis of data. - Serious adverse events, undesirable side effects or other unexpected properties of our product candidates may be identified that could delay, prevent, or cause the withdrawal of regulatory approval, limit the commercial potential, or result in significant negative consequences following marketing approval.